pingcap/talent-plan/talent-challenge-program/selected-projects.md

 * Description: Provide a way to query current execution details for running SQLs.
 This feature is similar to the Live Query Statistics in the SQL server.
 SQL server allows viewing the live execution plan for any queries.
 * Recommended Skills: Go, SQL
 * Mentor(s): @crazycs520 @breeswish @qw4990
 * Upstream Issue or RFC (URL): https://github.com/pingcap/tidb/issues/17692
+* Difficulty: Medium

 ##### Defining Placement Rules in SQL